Automotive manufacturing. Pixabay Image.

 (click image to expand)

-Tesla’s marketing, advertising, and promotional spending make up only a tiny portion of its total costs and expenses.
-As shown in the chart, Tesla allocated just 0.1% of its total costs and expenses on marketing and advertising activities in fiscal year 2023.
+Tesla’s expenditure on marketing, advertising, and promotional activities constitutes only a small fraction of its total costs and expenses.
+As illustrated in the chart, Tesla allocated approximately 0.2% of its total costs and expenses to marketing and advertising activities in fiscal year 2024.

-In fiscal year 2023, GM allocated about 2.4% of its total costs and expenses on marketing, advertising, and promotional spending, while Ford’s ratio decreased to 1.6% as of 2024.
-Among all automakers under comparison, GM has the highest spending budget on marketing and advertising activities with respect to its costs and expenses.
+In contrast, in fiscal year 2024, General Motors allocated about 2.0% of its total costs and expenses to marketing, advertising, and promotional spending, while Ford Motor Company’s ratio decreased to 1.7%.
+Among the automakers under comparison, General Motors has the highest budget allocation for marketing and advertising activities relative to its total costs and expenses.

-However, the ratio to total costs and expenses has been declining for GM, Ford and Tesla, as depicted in the chart.
-The declining ratio suggest a shrinking budget of these automakers for marketing, advertising, and promotional spending.
+However, it is notable that the ratio of marketing and advertising expenditure to total costs and expenses has been declining for General Motors, Ford Motor Company, and Tesla, as depicted in the chart.
+This decreasing trend suggests a shrinking budget allocation by these automakers for marketing, advertising, and promotional spending over the years.

 MAP Expenses To SGA Expense Ratio